watson-developer-cloud/raspberry-pi-speech-to-text/readme.md

 Also see https://github.com/watson-developer-cloud/raspberry-pi-time-weather-demo for an example of using Text to Speech on a Raspberry Pi

+**Note:** While this example should still work, it uses the older REST API, which is a bit more complicated than the newer Websocket-based API.
+The current recomendation is to use `createRecognizeStream` ([example](https://github.com/watson-developer-cloud/node-sdk/blob/master/examples/speech_to_text.v1.js)) instead of `createSession` + `observeResult` + `recognizeLive`.
+(This code should be updated sometime soon.)

 ## Requirements:

 * **Raspberry Pi** - Tested on a Model B 2 (1GB)